upenn-libraries/Find/README.md

 application running, you should request membership to the Penn Libraries Docker Team license from [the IT Helpdesk](https://ithelp.library.upenn.edu/support/home) for full functionality.

+### Developer Credentials

+Request the necessary [credential file](https://edgeguides.rubyonrails.org/security.html#custom-credentials) from the repository owner and place it in the `config/credentials` directory.

 ## Starting App Services

 Helpful Rake tasks have been created to wrap up the initialization process for the development environment.
 Prior to